 FW Cook provides analyses and recommendations that inform the HRC Committee’s decisions; identifies peer group companies for competitive market comparisons; evaluates market pay data and competitive-position benchmarking; provides analyses and inputs on program structure, performance measures, and goals; provides updates on market trends and the regulatory environment as it relates to executive compensation; reviews various management proposals presented to the HRC Committee related to executive and Director compensation; and works with the HRC Committee to validate and strengthen the pay-for-performance relationship and alignment with stockholder interests.
 FW Cook does not perform other services for HP and will not do so without the prior consent of the HRC Committee chair.
 FW Cook meets with the HRC Committee chair and the HRC Committee outside the presence of management while in executive session.

-The HRC Committee met six times in fiscal 2019, and all six of these meetings included an executive session.
-FW Cook participated in five of the meetings and, when requested by the HRC Committee chair, in the preparatory meetings and the executive sessions.
+The HRC Committee met seven times in fiscal 2021, and all seven of these meetings included an executive session.
+FW Cook participated in all of the meetings and, when requested by the HRC Committee chair, in the preparatory meetings and the executive sessions.

 Role of Management and the CEO in Setting Executive Compensation

 The CEO recommends compensation for Section 16 officers, including NEOs other than himself, for approval by the HRC Committee.
-The Board considered market competitiveness, business results, experience, and individual performance when evaluating fiscal 2019 NEO compensation and the overall compensation structure.
-The Chief Human Resources Officer and other members of our executive compensation team, together with members of our finance and legal organizations, work with the CEO to design and develop the compensation program, to recommend changes to existing program provisions applicable to NEOs and other senior executives, as well as financial and other targets to be achieved under those programs, prepare analyses of financial data, peer comparisons and other briefing materials to assist the HRC Committee in making its decisions, and implement the decisions of the HRC Committee.
+The HRC considered market competitiveness, business results, experience, and individual performance when evaluating fiscal 2021 NEO compensation and the overall compensation structure.
+The Chief People Officer and other members of our executive compensation team, together with members of our finance and legal organizations, work with the CEO to design and develop the compensation program, to recommend changes to existing program provisions applicable to NEOs and other senior executives, develop financial and other targets to be achieved under those programs, prepare analyses of financial data, peer comparisons and other briefing materials to assist the HRC Committee in making its decisions, and implement the decisions of the HRC Committee.

-During fiscal 2019, Mr. Weisler provided input to the HRC Committee regarding performance metrics and the setting of appropriate performance targets for his direct reports.
-Mr. Weisler also recommended MBOs for the NEOs (other than himself) and the other senior executives who report directly to him.
-Mr. Weisler is subject to the same financial performance goals as the executives who lead global functions, and Mr. Weisler’s MBOs and compensation are established by the HRC Committee and recommended to the independent members of the Board for approval.
+During fiscal 2021, Mr. Lores provided input to the HRC Committee regarding performance metrics and the setting of appropriate performance targets for his direct reports.
+Mr. Lores also recommended MBOs for the NEOs (other than himself) and the other senior executives who report directly to him.
+Mr. Lores is subject to the same financial performance goals as the executives who lead global functions, and Mr. Lores MBOs and compensation are established by the HRC Committee and recommended to the independent members of the Board for approval.

 The HRC Committee reviews the compensation of our Section 16 officers in comparison to that of executives in similar positions at our peer group companies.
 Our peer group includes companies we compete with for executive talent due to our geographical proximity and technology industry overlap.
-The HRC Committee takes size differentiations into consideration when reviewing the results of market data analysis.
 The HRC Committee uses this information to evaluate how our pay levels and practices compare to market practices.

 When determining the peer group, the following characteristics were considered with exceptions made at the HRC Committee’s determination for labor-market relevance:

 - Direct talent market peers.

-- Select general industry companies (industrials, consumer products and telecom) generally meeting size and business criteria that are top-brands.
+- Select general industry companies (industrials, consumer products and telecom) generally meeting size and business criteria that are top-brands, and considering continuity.

 - Review of the peer companies chosen by companies within our proposed peer group and peer business similarity, to evaluate relevance.

 We believe the resulting peer group provides HP and the HRC Committee with a valid comparison and benchmark for the Company’s executive compensation program and governance practices.
-For fiscal 2019, the HRC Committee added Apple (direct peer) and Micron Technology (size-appropriate technology company).
-The HRC Committee also removed Amazon, Procter & Gamble and Verizon as all exceeded size range and were not direct peers.
-The HP peer group for fiscal 2019, as approved by HRC Committee, consisted of the following companies:
+For fiscal 2021, the HRC Committee removed Apple from the peer group due to the market cap difference between Apple and HP.
+The HP peer group for fiscal 2021, as approved by HRC Committee, consisted of the following companies:

-The primary factors considered when determining pay opportunities for our NEOs are market competitiveness, internal equity, and individual performance.
+The primary factors considered when determining pay opportunities for our NEOs are market competitiveness, experience, individual performance, advancement potential and internal equitability.
 The weight given to each factor is not formulaic and may differ from year to year or by individual NEO.
-For example, when we recruit externally, market competitiveness, experience, and the candidate-specific circumstances may weigh more heavily in the compensation decision process.
-In contrast, when determining year-over-year compensation changes for current NEOs, internal equity and individual performance may factor more heavily in the decision.

 The HRC Committee spends significant time determining the appropriate goals for our annual and long-term incentive plans, which make up the majority of NEO compensation.
 Management makes an initial recommendation of the goals, which is then assessed by the HRC Committee’s independent compensation consultant and discussed and approved by the HRC Committee.
 Major factors considered in setting financial goals for each fiscal year are business results from the most recently completed fiscal year, budgets and strategic plans, macroeconomic factors, guidance and analyst expectations, industry performance, conditions or goals specific to a particular business segment, and strategic initiatives.
 Management by Objectives (“MBOs”) address a range of important topics, including focus areas on Innovation/Growth, Digital Transformation, People and Sustainable Impact.

-The HRC Committee regularly explores ways to improve our executive compensation program by considering stockholder feedback, our current business needs and strategy, and peer group practices.
-For 2019 the Committee decided to maintain a consistent compensation structure for executives since it supports our business strategy and aligns pay with stockholder interests.
+The HRC Committee regularly considers ways to improve our executive compensation program by considering stockholder feedback, our current business needs and strategy, and peer group practices.

 Our executives receive a small percentage of their overall compensation in the form of base salary, which is consistent with our philosophy of tying the majority of pay to performance.
 The NEOs are paid an amount in the form of base salary sufficient to attract qualified executive talent and maintain a stable management team.

-The HRC Committee aims to set executive base salaries at or near the market median for comparable positions.
-In fiscal 2019, salaries comprise on average 11% of our NEOs’ overall compensation, consistent with our peers.
+The HRC Committee aims to set executive base salaries within a competitive range of the market for comparable positions.
+In fiscal 2021, salaries generally comprise on average 9% of our NEOs’ overall compensation, consistent with our peers.
 To decide the CEO’s salary, the HRC Committee reviews analyses and recommendations provided by FW Cook.

 Changes in Base Salary

-The fiscal 2019 annual PfR incentive plan consisted of the following three core financial metrics: GAAP net revenue, adjusted non-GAAP net earnings/profit, and non-GAAP free cash flow as a percentage of revenue.
+The fiscal 2021 annual incentive plan for the Executive Leadership Team consisted of the following three core financial metrics: GAAP net revenue, adjusted non-GAAP operating profit, and non-GAAP free cash flow as a percentage of revenue.
 As mentioned above, non-GAAP operating profit replaced non-GAAP net earnings in fiscal 2021.
 Revenue, operating profit and cash flow are critical value drivers of the long-term commitment that we have made to stockholders.
 The revised annual incentive metrics further support critical drivers of the Value Plan and ensure our executive leadership team’s immediate goals and incentives are aligned with our long-term strategic and financial plans as well as stockholder interests.
 A fourth component, MBOs, was used to further drive individual performance and achievement of key strategic goals.
-Each metric was weighted at 25% of the target award value.
-Each individual metric may fund up to 250% of target; however, the maximum annual PfR incentive for each executive is capped at 200% of target.
+Each financial metric and the MBOs were weighted at 25% of the target award value.
+Each individual metric may fund up to 250% of target; however, the maximum annual incentive for each executive is capped at 200% of target.

-The target annual PfR incentive awards for fiscal 2019 were set at 200% of salary for the CEO and 125% of salary for the CFO and the other NEOs.
+The target annual incentive awards for fiscal 2021 were set at 200% of salary for the CEO and 135% of salary for the CFO and the other NEOs.
 The target annual incentive award for the CFO and the other NEOs was at 125% for fiscal 2020.
 The change in 2021 was made, in part, to better align to market data.